fbpx

 Enchanted April by Elizabeth von Arnim

 A discreet advertisement in ‘The Times’, addressed to ‘Those who Apppreciate Wisteria and Sunshine…’ is the impetus for a revelatory month for four very different women.
-High above the bay on the Italian Riviera stands San Salvatore, a mediaeval castle.
-Beckoned to this haven are Mrs. Wilkins, Mrs Arbuthnot, Mrs Fisher and Lady Caroline Dester, each quietly craving a respite.
+High above the bay on the Italian Riviera stands San Salvatore, a medieval castle.
+Beckoned to this haven are Mrs. Wilkins, Mrs Arbuthnot, Mrs Fisher, and Lady Caroline Dester, each quietly craving a respite.
 Lulled by the Mediterranean spirit, they gradually shed their skins and discover a harmony each of them has longed for but never known.

 BUY FROM AMAZON OR BOOKSHOP